Malaysia has a drug problem.

 It is important to approach an addict in a non-threatening manner and not to shame them for their actions and behaviour.

-Preventing and intervening does not always have to be in the form of negative reinforcement or and anger filled warning.
+Preventing and intervening does not always have to be in the form of negative reinforcement or an anger-filled warning.
 Parents can approach the problem with a positive attitude in trying to understand the cause and motivation behind the addiction as well as forming a connection to encourage a child to break free from the habit.

 Ensure them that it is possible to break away from the habit and set clear boundaries and expectations in order to help them through that process.